 A common misconception is that cryptocurrency is stored in a wallet, but technically speaking it actually lives on the blockchain to which it belongs.
 For example, BTC is native to and stored on the Bitcoin blockchain.

-To better understand how cryptocurrency is stored, let’s cover these 3 core terms:
+To better understand how cryptocurrency is stored, let’s cover the 3 core terms below.

 Example: Tim buys BTC on an exchange.
 He wants full control over his cryptocurrency, so he transfers it from the custodial exchange wallet to his own wallet.

 Tim visits Blockchain.com and verifies the website’s legitimacy.
-He the creates a wallet before generating a public and private key.
+He then creates a wallet before generating a public and private key.

-Once he has created the wallet, hand-written his seed phrase and stored it somewhere safe offline, Tim sends the BTX from the exchange wallet to the Bitcoin address that appears on his wallet.
+Once he has created the wallet, hand-written his seed phrase and stored it somewhere safe offline, Tim sends the BTC from the exchange wallet to the Bitcoin address on his wallet.
 Once the transaction has been confirmed on the Bitcoin blockchain, the wallet’s BTC balance will update.